Ladysnake/Ladysnake.github.io/public/wiki/blabber/index.md

 (this also applies to the classic layout, though to a lesser degree).
 {:.admonition.admonition-important.admonition-icon}

+Starting in version 1.6.0, layouts can take additional parameters to customize their render.
+Currently (1.6.0), the only supported parameter is `main_text_margins` on the `blabber:rpg` layout.

 The JSON looks like this (goes at the top level, replace `"blabber:classic"` with `"blabber:rpg"` for the alternative look):

 {% capture summary %}<h5 id="simple-layout-json" class="no_anchor">Simple layout JSON</h5>{% endcapture %}